Travelling Sumatra: Everything You Need to Know (Insider’s Travel Guide and Tips)

 This island is also rich in natural treasures, it’s famous for its high-quality coffee, and a slew of agricultural products like rubber, tea, tobacco, palm oil (ugh) and more.
 There’s also petrol, gas, coal, gold, silver and other goodies to be had.

 Perched on the equator, Sumatra is a true tropical island — just a really, really big one!
-There’s only two seasons: wet and dry.
+There are only two seasons: wet and dry.

 The average temperature throughout the year is 28 degrees Celsius (82.4 F)

 Having said this, bear in mind that times are a-changing (thanks global warming!)
 Living as locals in Sumatra, we’ve noticed that the lines between the seasons are blurring.
-In the last few years it’s rather unpredictable.
+In the last few years, it’s been rather unpredictable.

 The good news is that it doesn’t really matter too much.
 Even in wet season, you will seldom see days where it rains all day.
 More often, you get an hour or two of torrential rain in the late afternoon and evening and can carry on as normal before that.